usaid-cs/yesterday-i-learned/random.md

 1. Smoke testing is testing for the most basic things of the system.
 1. [Breast milk can be bought online][onlythebreast].
 It is contaminated with/by fecal matter, but since [babies benefit from fecal matter][thepowerofpoop], the decision is arguably good for you.
 1. ["Soft Coding"][thedailywtf] is the practice of putting everything in a configuration file.
 It is an antipattern.
-1. There is, in fact, [a way to tell if an arrow is too stiff for a bow][imgur 6].
 1. The word "manifest" originally meant a document that lists what's in a ship/vessel; now it is an (XML) document that lists what's in an EXE file or archive.
 1. To call Rolex a non-profit company is [accurate but misleading][reddit 32], for the company is marginally non-profit to avoid taxes.
 IKEA, in particular, exploits this so much that they are one of the world's worst tax avoiders.
 1. Dyslexia is genetic.